 A professional photographer will be present, and images may be shared on social media.
 However, if you do not wish to be photographed, please inform the volunteers who will be manning the entry gate.

 To locate Tichborne House, please use the postcode SO24 0NA or the what3words reference cubed.footsteps.became.
-The entry is from the B3046 on the Alresford to Cheriton Road.
+The entry is from the B3046 on the Alresford to Cheriton Road, near to Alresford Golf Club and the Cricketer's Inn.

 The garden at Tichborne House